megnergit/MunichBusService_DataStudio_S3/README.md

 dashboards.
 The dashboard is to show the sentiment in the tweets about the bus service in Munich.
 The detail of the dashboard is discussed [here](https://github.com/megnergit/MunichBusService_Heroku_S2).

-The dashboard on Data Studio can be seen [here](https://datastudio.google.com/reporting/6e3d878f-af93-44f4-9713-8adef3931dad/page/yAbgC)(not updated).
+The dashboard of Data Studio version can be seen [here.](https://datastudio.google.com/reporting/6e3d878f-af93-44f4-9713-8adef3931dad/page/yAbgC)
 Here is the screenshot.

 ![](./images/screen_shot.png)

 ## Strearmlit + Heroku versus Data Studio by Google Cloud